ncstate/wordpress-template/README.md

 | `link_txt` | Optional.
 Add text to the end of the cross section that underlines on hover.
 This is where you would add something like "Learn More".
 Requires `link='true'`. | Empty string|
 | `link_url` | Required when `link='true'`.
 Link URL. | Empty string |
 | `color` | Optional.
 Sets the background color of the cross section.
 Options are: red, reynolds-red, orange, yellow, green, blue, indigo, gray-lighter, gray-light, gray-dark, and gray-darker. | green |

+## Licensing
+This premium theme is for use by the NC State campus community.
+The theme includes ACF PRO.
+ACF PRO is only availble for use within this theme.
+ACF PRO use outside of the theme is a copyright violation.